Please ensure Javascript is enabled for purposes of website accessibility

 • If you require British Sign Language (BSL) interpretation and/or Audio Description please contact access@phm.org.uk or 0161 838 9190 in advance of your visit.
 This is subject to availability.

-• Ear defenders, sensory fidgets, paper, and colouring pencils are available from the Info Desk for use at public events.
+• Ear defenders, sensory fidgets, paper, and colouring pencils can be borrowed from access stations on each floor of the museum for use at public events.

 Check out what's on